Depending on the stage profile, Jonas Vingegaard’s bike can be a Cervelo R5, S5, or P3.

-Alcyon was a French bicycle, motorcycle, and automotive brand that was active from 1903 to 1954.
-They sponsored their own cycling team from 1905 to 1959, under different names such as Alcyon-Dunlop, Alcyon-Soly, Alcyon-Armor, and Alcyon-Leroux
+Alcyon was a French bicycle, motorcycle, and automotive brand active from 1903 to 1954.
+They sponsored their own cycling team from 1905 to 1959 under different names such as Alcyon-Dunlop, Alcyon-Soly, Alcyon-Armor, and Alcyon-Leroux

 Their first Tour de France win was in 1909 with François Faber, a Luxembourgian rider.
-Their last win was in 1929 with Belgian, Maurice De Waele.
-From 1930 onwards, the Tour de France organizers required the teams to paint their bikes’ downtube with L’Auto, which is the newspaper that started the Tour de France.
+Their last win was in 1929 with Belgian Maurice De Waele.
+From 1930 onwards, the Tour de France organizers required the teams to paint their bikes’ downtube with L’Auto, the newspaper that started the Tour de France.

 Eddy Merckx – 5 wins